 Partner, Corporate Department

-Jessamy Gallagher is a partner in the Corporate practice of Paul Hastings and is based in the firm's London office.
+Jessamy Gallagher is the Global Co-Chair of the Paul Hastings Corporate Department and is a partner in the Energy and Infrastructure practice, based in the London office.

 Ms. Gallagher focuses her practice on international public and private M&A in the infrastructure, energy, and real assets markets.
 She also has extensive experience counseling on business-critical corporate governance matters.